- Flu vs Cold: Flu starts suddenly with high fever and muscle aches.

 3) Who’s at Higher Risk?

-- Mild fever or muscle aches after vaccination are common and usually resolve in 1–2 days [2].
+WHO data show that vaccination reduces severe disease and hospitalisation risk and can make illness milder even if breakthrough infection occurs [1].
+Mild fever or muscle aches after vaccination are common and usually resolve within 1-2 days [2].

 5) When to Call 112 or Nova Ambulans